 Learn more about recent advances in the SIMOC ABM …

 Currencies of Exchange are all the elements passed between and/or consumed by the agents, and include: O2 (oxygen), CO2 (carbon dioxide), H2O (water), N2 (nitrogen), CH4 (methane), H2 (free hydrogen), potable and waste water and water vapor, and electric power.
 Food (brought from Earth) and biomass (edible, inedible) generated by the plants are also tracked in SIMOC with each and every time step.

-In a text file called the “agent_description” all agents are defined and loaded at the launch of SIMOC.
+In the Agent Descriptions File all agents are defined and loaded at the launch of SIMOC.
 Advanced users can edit these agent descriptions using a web editor to modify existing agents, delete, or add agents of their own design.

 Each agent’s behavior is governed by the exchange of currencies and by a mathematical function that governs the rate of exchange over time.
 For example, when the sun rises early in the morning, the index of refraction (angle at which the light hits a surface) is very low.
 Therefore, the amount of electrical energy the panel produces is lower than the full potential.
 But as the sun approaches noon, the light enters the solar panel closer to a perpendicular angle.
 Therefore the panel is able to convert more light into electricity.
 This function, when mapped against the apparent motion of the sun in the sky, follows a normal, or bell curve.

 Each agent in SIMOC performs its currency exchange as a normal, sine, sigmoid, log, or exponential function.
 In fact, multiple functions can govern agent behavior, such as a plant which grows according to the daily normal light curve, and a sigmoid function over its life, from seed to harvest.